Group Equivariant BEV for 3D Object Detection: Proposed Method

 \subsection{BEV-level Equivariant Feature Extraction}

 In order to obtain the dense semantic information from the camera and the accurate geometric information from the LiDAR simultaneously, as shown in Fig.~\ref{fig1}, we use BEV to unify the information from both modalities into the same form.
-In the camera BEV generation network, we encode the original surround view into BEV with LSS\cite{b24}, where the depth prediction module predicts the depth with high reliability due to the strong prior.
-In addition, in the LiDAR BEV generation network, we use SECOND \cite{b46} as the backbone network for point cloud feature extraction.
-Therefore, compared with the faster Pointpillars \cite{b34}, Voxels can retain more spatial information of point clouds.
+Two classical works \cite{b14}, \cite{b15} based on BEV fusion have inspired us to construct BEV fusion object detection network.
+In the camera BEV generation network, the backbone network uses DB-Swin-T \cite{b36} and the neck network uses FPN \cite{b32}.
+Futher, we encode the original surround view into BEV with LSS \cite{b24}, where the depth prediction module predicts the depth with high reliability due to the strong prior.
+Meanwhile, in the LiDAR BEV generation network, the original point cloud is first processed into regular voxels using Voxelnet \cite{b33}, compared with the faster Pointpillars \cite{b34}, Voxels can retain more spatial information of point clouds.
+Then, we use SECOND \cite{b46} as the backbone network for point cloud feature extraction and FPN \cite{b32} as the neck network.
+In addition, after fusing information from the camera and LiDAR on the BEV, channel feature augmentation is performed using the SE mechanism \cite{b50}, and the transfusion \cite{b47} is used as the detection head in order to efficiently detect the objects in the fused BEV.

 After the image BEV and point cloud BEV are fused, we construct an embedded group equivariant network to extract the fused equivariant features.
 As shown in Fig.~\ref{fig2}.
 The above fusion process can be expressed as: